With the Bible in one hand and the newspaper in another.

 Discerning the Times.
 Defending the Faith.
 Declaring the Truth.

 "My purpose in life is to glorify God by being a catalyst that brings out the best in my spheres of influence; specifically my family and the segment of the Body of Christ that God opened a door of ministry to me."
 I believe blogging is one way of fulfilling this purpose.
 Feel free to share these articles with others.
-You may email me at firstname.lastname@example.org.
-Follow me also on Twitter @pastor_ey.
+To connect with me, please visit http://eyrichecortez.weebly.com/.
 God richly bless you!